 Great Yarmouth became a desirable holiday location by the 1800’s and, with the rail link between Norwich and Great Yarmouth being completed in 1844, it meant that the town became even more accessible, making it the hugely popular holiday town that it is today.
+Attracting vast crowds of visitors each year, this popular sea-side destination is amongst the UK's top ten seaside resorts.

 Mainly as a result of its herring industry, Great Yarmouth once boasted being one of the wealthiest towns in Britain.
 Since the 1930’s however this industry has ceased and is all but memories, with the boat ‘The Lydia Eva’, which is open to the public, remaining.